You play Fighting Games... right?

 is the largest archive of its kind, and continues to

 grow daily.
-This website has proven to be an excellent tool
+For 20+ years, this website has proven to be a dependable tool

 & reference for professional artists and aspiring artists alike.
 A primary reason

-shoutouts to the professional cosplayers who use TFG
+Also, shoutouts to the professional cosplayers who also use TFG

-for reference for their costumes (and poses for their photos)!
-Clearly, TFG's media
+for reference when creating their costumes (and poses for their photos)!
+As you can see, TFG's media

-galleries appeal to a wide variety of fans, and it's obviously been one of
+galleries appeal to a wide variety of fighting game fans.
+However,

 certainly doesn't stop at artwork and has evolved into many other avenues.
 As the

-and on other social media sites (scroll down further for a full
+and posting interesting and informative content on social media (scroll down for a full

 breakdown of TFG's social media network).